-With the Linchpin Package, you get an annual subscription which combines the Global Liquidity Indicators (GLIs™) for Developed and Emerging Markets together with the GLI™ Risk Report, and adds on a quarterly presentation with deeper analysis and commentary on market trends.
+With the Linchpin Package, you get an annual subscription which combines the Global Liquidity Indicators (GLIs™) for Developed and Emerging Markets together with the GLI™ Risk Report, and adds on two chartbooks with more detail on risk country by country.
 The price represents a more than one third saving on the combined price for these articles, which we view as the most essential reading for investors – simply click the link here.

 Cost: US $940* for a monthly subscription, or US $10,000* for an annual subscription with a free one month trial - click on the image to register your interest.

 Your monthly report on money and credit conditions around the world, which comes out around the 10th working day after month-end.
 This is the earliest meaningful indicator of macro-economic conditions available anywhere and is for that reason alone essential reading for all investors.
 The updates cover both central and private sector liquidity, and highlight both opportunities and risks for markets within a data-based framework.
 Each month, one is published for Major Markets, one for Emerging Markets and one for Asia.